Alcohol and physical health

 It's estimated that alcohol is responsible for around 4% of cancers in the UK, about 12,500 cases a year.

 Regularly drinking too much can raise blood pressure over time.
-This in turn can increase the risk of heart disease and stroke.
+This in turn increases the risk of heart disease and stroke.

 Alcoholic drinks are high in calories.
-A large glass of wine contains around 200 calories, while a pint of lager contains around 250 calories.
-Being overweight carries a number of health risks including high blood pressure and diabetes.
+A large glass of wine and pint of lager both contain around 200 calories, Being overweight carries a number of health risks including high blood pressure and diabetes.

 Short, heavy bouts of drinking as well as heavy drinking over the longer term, may result in the development of gastritis with nausea, vomiting and stomach pain.
 Too much alcohol also makes it more difficult for the body to absorb valuable nutrients.